moosetechnology/.github/README.md

   <img alt="Settings->Secrets and Variables -> Actions -> Variables tab">
 </picture>

-The variable name must be `BRANCHES_CONFIGURATION` and its value must be a valid JSON string as below:
+The variable name must be `BRANCHES_CONFIGURATION` and its value must be a valid JSON string such as below:

 ```JSON
 {